-The foundation of application security are security requirements.
+The foundation of application security is security requirements.
 In many cases, existing requirements are incomplete or inapplicable though.
 As a result, they are often ignored by the organization (e.g. the development).
-Good security requirements can have a massive impact to the security and are therefore not less important then other requirements.
+Good security requirements can have a massive impact on security and are therefore not less important than other requirements.

 Application Security Standards